Surrender of Japan

-On 6 August 1945, at 8:15 AM local time, the United States detonated an atomic bomb over the Japanese city of Hiroshima.
-Sixteen hours later, American President Harry S. Truman called again for Japan's surrender, warning them to "expect a rain of ruin from the air, the like of which has never been seen on this earth."
-Late in the evening of 8 August 1945, in accordance with the Yalta agreements, but in violation of the Soviet–Japanese Neutrality Pact, the Soviet Union declared war on Japan, and soon after midnight on 9 August 1945, the Soviet Union invaded the Imperial Japanese puppet state of Manchukuo.
-Hours later, the United States dropped a second atomic bomb, this time on the Japanese city of Nagasaki.
-Following these events, Emperor Hirohito intervened and ordered the Supreme Council for the Direction of the War to accept the terms the Allies had set down in the Potsdam Declaration for ending the war.
-After several more days of behind-the-scenes negotiations and a failed coup d'état, Emperor Hirohito gave a recorded radio address across the Empire on 15 August announcing the surrender of Japan to the Allies.
+On 6 August 1945, at 8:15 am local time, the United States detonated an atomic bomb over the Japanese city of Hiroshima.
+Sixteen hours later, American president Harry S. Truman called again for Japan's surrender, warning them to "expect a rain of ruin from the air, the like of which has never been seen on this earth."
+Late on 8 August 1945, in accordance with the Yalta agreements, but in violation of the Soviet–Japanese Neutrality Pact, the Soviet Union declared war on Japan, and soon after midnight on 9 August 1945, the Soviet Union invaded the Japanese puppet state of Manchukuo.
+Hours later, the U.S. dropped a second atomic bomb on the Japanese city of Nagasaki.

+Emperor Hirohito subsequently ordered the Supreme Council for the Direction of the War to accept the terms the Allies had set down in the Potsdam Declaration.
+After several more days of behind-the-scenes negotiations and a failed coup d'état by hardliners in the Japanese military, Emperor Hirohito gave a recorded radio address across the Empire on 15 August announcing the surrender of Japan to the Allies.

-On 28 August, the occupation of Japan led by the Supreme Commander for the Allied Powers began.
-The surrender ceremony was held on 2 September, aboard the United States Navy battleship USS Missouri, at which officials from the Japanese government signed the Japanese Instrument of Surrender, thereby ending the hostilities.
-Allied civilians and military personnel alike celebrated V-J Day, the end of the war; however, isolated soldiers and personnel from Japan's far-flung forces throughout Asia and the Pacific refused to surrender for months and years afterwards, some even refusing into the 1970s.
-The role of the atomic bombings in Japan's unconditional surrender, and the ethics of the two attacks, is still debated.
+On 28 August, the occupation of Japan began, led by the Supreme Commander for the Allied Powers.
+The formal surrender ceremony was held on 2 September, aboard the U.S. Navy battleship USS Missouri, at which officials from the Japanese government signed the Japanese Instrument of Surrender, ending hostilities with the Allies.
+Allied civilians and military personnel alike celebrated V-J Day, the end of the war in the Pacific; however, isolated soldiers and other personnel from Japan's forces scattered throughout Asia and the Pacific refused to surrender for months and years afterwards, some into the 1970s.
+The role of the atomic bombings in Japan's unconditional surrender, and the ethics of the two attacks, is debated.
 The state of war formally ended when the Treaty of San Francisco came into force on 28 April 1952.
-Four more years passed before Japan and the Soviet Union signed the Soviet–Japanese Joint Declaration of 1956, which formally brought an end to their state of war.
+Four years later, Japan and the Soviet Union signed the Soviet–Japanese Joint Declaration of 1956, formally ending their state of war.